huydhoang/gastby-notion/README.md

 - Renamed variables to follow Python `snake_case` convention
 - Enabled support for Unicode languages (tested with Vietnamese)
 - Added `virtualenv` for easy development with PyCharm
+- Removed `pipenv` support because Github Actions itself already runs in a virtual environment, so it's not needed; and with `pipenv`, I experienced errors related to image processing.
+Therefore, the deployment workflow uses pure `python` command.

 ## Steps to setup local dev environment
 1. Install Node.js >= 14.15.3